 A valid signature includes:

-- The patient, if they are 18 years or older.
+- The patient, if they are 18 years or older, not the spouse.

 - A guardian, if the patient has been legally deemed incompetent.
-Documentation must be provided to prove guardianship.
+Documentation of guardianship required.

-- Requests for medical records of deceased patients require a copy of the death certificate and evidence of next of kin or executorship of the estate.
+- The next of Kin or Executor of the Estate for medical records of deceased patients.
+A copy of the death certificate and evidence of next of kin or documentation of executorship of the estate required.